morrisonadams/period-predictor/README.md

 Logs from the add-on appear in Home Assistant's add-on log panel.
 Set the verbosity by adjusting the `log_level` option in the add-on configuration (`debug`, `info`, `warning`, or `error`).

+## Configuration

+In your add-on configuration you can set:

+- `log_level`: Controls log verbosity.
+- `openai_api_key`: Your OpenAI API key used for generating predictions.

 ## Add this repository to Home Assistant

 1. Go to **Settings → Add-ons → Add-on Store**.